kjensenxz/misc/README.md

 # Misc
 Short programs unsuitable for their own repositories.
+This list is more or less in the order of commits

 ## Licensing
 Please view the license header in each of the source code files; files without license headers are part of the public domain.